minio/docs/source/minio-cli/kes/kes-key.rst

       *Required*

-      The name of master key used to generate the cryptographic key.
+      The name of Secret key used to generate the DEK key.

-      :mc-cmd:`kes key decrypt` fails if the specified master key was not used to encrypt the :mc-cmd:`~kes key decrypt CIPHERTEXT`.
+      :mc-cmd:`kes key decrypt` fails if the specified Secret key was not used to encrypt the :mc-cmd:`~kes key decrypt CIPHERTEXT`.

    .. mc-cmd:: CIPHERTEXT

       *Required*

-      The cryptographic key to decrypt using the specified :mc-cmd:`master key <kes key decrypt NAME>`.
+      The DEK ciphertext to decrypt using the specified :mc-cmd:`Secret <kes key decrypt NAME>`.

    .. mc-cmd:: CONTEXT

       *Optional*

       The base64-encoded string specified to
-      :mc-cmd:`kes key derive CONTEXT` when creating the cryptographic key, if any.
+      :mc-cmd:`kes key derive CONTEXT` when creating the DEK key, if any.

    .. mc-cmd:: insecure, k
       :option:

-      Skips x.509 Certificate Validation during TLS handshakes.
-This option is required if using self-signed certificates.
+      *Optional*

+      .. include:: /includes/common-minio-kes.rst
+         :start-after: start-kes-insecure
+         :end-before: end-kes-insecure